 Employees get paid annual leave if they are:

-- with the current employer for less than 2 years: 8 days' of annual leave for every 12 months
+- with the current employer for less than 2 years: 8 days’ annual leave for every 12 months

-- with the current employer for 2 to 5 years: 12 days' of annual leave for every 12 months, and
+- with the current employer for 2 to 5 years: 12 days’ annual leave for every 12 months, and

-- with the current employer for 5 years or more: 16 days' of annual leave for every 12 months.
+- with the current employer for 5 years or more: 16 days’ annual leave for every 12 months.

 Annual leave may be accumulated and carried over to the next year after it is earned.
 An employee may voluntarily accept payment in lieu of leave.
 If leaves are carried over, the vacation must be approved and taken within the first 3 months of the subsequent calendar year.

 Women employees, under the Employment Act, are entitled to 60 days of paid maternity leave for every child, beginning not earlier than 22 weeks before the expected date of delivery and not later than the day after the childbirth.
-Employers can require pregnant employees to commence maternity leave up to 14 days before the due date if a doctor certifies that they won’t be able to perform their duties satisfactorily.
+Employers may require pregnant employees to commence maternity leave up to 14 days before the due date if a doctor certifies that they will not be able to perform their duties satisfactorily.
 These provisions apply to a still-birth also if the pregnancy lasts a minimum of 28 weeks.

 Employees are entitled to the following paid sick leaves in total each year if no hospitalization is required: